AlexAnguloMtz/Java-Swing-Calculator/README.md

    - 'CalculatorState', base interface for the State pattern

 * Controller:
-   - Two implementations of the 'CalculatorState' interface, which handle the user input in different ways.
+   - Two implementations of the 'CalculatorState' interface: 'BasalState' and 'ActiveOperationState'.
+They handle the user input in different ways.
     Depending on the user inputs, the Calculator will enter one state or another.

 * View: